-- Three Ring Salad: On top of a bed of beautiful salad greens, arrange the orange segments, slices of avocado and very thinly sliced red onion rings.
-This always makes a gorgeous presentation – I’ll snap a pic next time.
+- Three Ring Salad: On top of a bed of beautiful salad greens, arrange the Mandarin oranges or orange segments, slices of avocado and very thinly sliced red onion rings.
+This always makes a gorgeous presentation.

 - There is something about this dressing that goes wonderfully with sliced kiwis, and this dressing is good with a number of salads with fruit or made just from fruit.

 - Oranges: I watch for late spring specials – while in season January through April, the best pricing seems to be March and April.
 I’ll buy several bags and serve them a lot when I find them around 89 cents a pound.
 While oranges may seem a little mundane, you can get your family to eat them if you do a little prep and culinary magic.
 A medium orange is about 6 ounces, cost: 68 cents